La Tremenda Corte

-La-tremenda-corte-programa-radio.
-Radiocentro CMQ.
 Live radio tramsmission of La Tremenda Corte in one of the Radio CMQ Studio.
 From left to right: Erdwin Fernández, Mimí Cal, Adolfo Otero, Miguel Ángel Herrera, Aníbal de Mar y Leopoldo Fernández.

 La Tremenda Corte was a radio comedy show produced from the Radiocentro CMQ Building in Havana, Cuba.
 The scripts were written by Cástor Vispo, a Spaniard who became a Cuban citizen.
 The show was aired nonstop from 1942 to 1961.
 Later, the format of the show was adapted for a TV sitcom in Monterrey, Mexico, however, only three and a half seasons were produced from 1966 to 1969.

 History

 Origins

 Cástor Vispo was born in A Coruña, Spain.
 He left his hometown at the age of 18, shortly after the Spanish Civil War broke out, to join his family in Cuba.
 While working at the El Universal newspaper, Vispo used his free time to write.
 His stories were closely related to the Cuban culture of the period, encompassing written press, theater and Cuban radio.